-The Goals, Objectives and Deliverables are directly related to the performance measures that demonstrate the results of the work completed, as discussed in Section D. Application and Submission Information, under Program Narrative.
+The objectives and deliverables are directly related to the performance measures that demonstrate the results of the work completed, as set out in Section D. Application and Submission Information, under "Program Narrative."

-Evidence-based Programs or Practices
+Evidence-Based Programs or Practices

 OJP strongly emphasizes the use of data and evidence in policy making and program development in criminal justice, juvenile justice, and crime victim services.
 OJP is committed to: